Richmont Graduate University’s Policy to Comply with the Family Educational Rights and Privacy Act (FERPA)

 - To appropriate parties in a health or safety emergency.

-- To individuals requesting directory information so designated by the Institute.
+- To individuals requesting directory information so designated by the University.

-- The results of any disciplinary proceeding conducted by the Institute against an alleged perpetrator of a crime of violence to the alleged victim of that crime.
+- The results of any disciplinary proceeding conducted by the University against an alleged perpetrator of a crime of violence to the alleged victim of that crime.

 Record of Requests for Disclosure: